Across three state and three rivers: An experiential learning journey

 This kind of experiential learning is available to all A.B Ecology majors and students pursuing the Sustainability Certificate.
 Current and prospective students can learn more here.

-Check back soon to read about the students’ stop at Albany State’s Water Policy Center, UGA’s Stripling Center and the Flint RiverQuarium!
+Read about the students’ stop at Albany State’s Water Policy Center, UGA’s Stripling Center and the Flint RiverQuarium, here.
+Catch the final installment in the series, about the class’s float on the Flint, here.